 The Holy Water, which damages enemies as it falls to the ground, and when it does, it explodes into a flame that freezes whatever enemies are caught in it and inflicts continuous damage.
 Pick up a Double or Triple Shot and watch every boss except Dracula go down in mere seconds, including Death.
-Not even Dracula's final form gets off unscathed, as while it won't deal any damage to him it will freeze him, allowing you to whip away for free.
-It retains this game-breaking property in Castlevania III, which runs on the same engine, but by Super Castlevania IV, it was nerfed to make it a more balanced subweapon.
+Not even Dracula's final form gets off unscathed, as while it won't deal any damage to him, it will freeze him, allowing you to whip away for free.
+It retains this game-breaking property minus the freezing in Castlevania III, which runs on the same engine, but by Super Castlevania IV, it was nerfed to make it a more balanced subweapon.
 Definitely a Game Breaker of that time.

-It actually does the same thing in SotN but compared to the other game breakers available it doesn't stand out.
+It actually does the same thing in SotN, but compared to the other game breakers available, it doesn't stand out.

-Actually, the Holy Water can kill Dracula's second form, however, you need to make it through the clocktower and to Dracula in one attempt, have the triple shot and have between 25-30 hearts to do it while throwing the Holy Water at his head.
+Actually, the Holy Water can kill Dracula's second form; however, you need to make it through the clocktower and to Dracula in one attempt, have the triple shot, and have between 25-30 hearts to do it while throwing the Holy Water at his head.

 Even more so, the Golden Knife combines the abilities to freeze enemies in place and inflict multiple hits with the ability to cover the distance of the entire screen.
 Naturally, this is the preferred method to kill Dracula, who won't even be able to move in the face of golden stabbity death and will die in a few seconds.
 It's so unfair that Konami hasn't even bothered trying to nerf the thing; twenty years later, Simon's Quest is to this day the only game the Golden Knife has appeared in.